-The SD-WAN Edge that acts as a VRRP master becomes the default Gateway for the subnet.
+The SD-WAN Edge that acts as a primary VRRP device becomes the default Gateway for the subnet.

-If the SD-WAN Edge loses connectivity with all the SD-WAN Gateways/Controllers, then the VRRP priority gets reduced to 10 and the SD-WAN Gateway withdraws the routes learned from the SD-WAN Edge and routes in the remote Edges as well.
-This results in the third-party router to become the master and take over the traffic.
+If the SD-WAN Edge loses connectivity with all the SD-WAN Edge/Controllers, then the VRRP priority gets reduced to 10 and the SD-WAN Edge withdraws the routes learned from the SD-WAN Edge and routes in the remote Edges as well.
+This results in the third-party router to become the primary device and take over the traffic.

-SD-WAN Edge automatically tracks overlay failure to the SD-WAN Gateway.
-When all the overlay paths to the SD-WAN Gateway are lost, the VRRP priority of the SD-WAN Edge is reduced to 10.
+SD-WAN Edge automatically tracks overlay failure to the SD-WAN Edge.
+When all the overlay paths to the SD-WAN Edge are lost, the VRRP priority of the SD-WAN Edge is reduced to 10.

 When the Edge gets into the VRRP backup mode, the Edge drops any packets that go through the virtual MAC.
-When the path is UP, the Edge becomes the VRRP master again, provided the preemption mode is enabled.
+When the path is UP, the Edge becomes the primary VRRP device again, provided the preemption mode is enabled.

 When VRRP is configured on a routed interface, the interface is used for local LAN access and can failover to the backup router.

 VRRP is not supported on a routed interface enabled with WAN Overlay.
 In such cases, a subinterface, sharing the same physical interface, must be configured for local LAN access to support VRRP.

 When LAN interface is down, VRRP instance would go to INIT state, and then the SD-WAN Edge sends the route withdrawal request to the SD-WAN Edge/Controller and all the remote SD-WAN Edge remove those routes.
 This behavior is applicable for the static routes added to the VRRP enabled interface as well.